citp/privacy-policy-historical/a/al/all/allpoetry.com.md

 ## Confidentiality and Security

   * We limit access to personal information about you to employees or volunteers who we believe reasonably need to come into contact with that information to provide products or services to you or in order to do their jobs.
-This is as few people as possible, and such activity is logged for verification by others.
+This is as few people as reasonably possible, and such activity is logged for verification by others.
   * Such information includes instant messages sent between users of the site.
-Only moderators of director level and above can view these, and only with a specific reason.
+Only Annd or Kevin can view these, and only with a specific reason.
+Viewing is strictly logged and reviewed.
   * We reserve the right at all times to disclose any information as we deem necessary to satisfy any applicable law, regulation, legal process or governmental request.
   * Always use caution when giving out any personally identifiable information about yourself or your children in any online communication.